Wedding Frequently Asked Questions

 Will you film my wedding if we book Swoon Films?

 Yes!
 That is the plan!
 I do not run a factory.
 I'm a very small boutique business and I want to keep it that way.
-I love being a part of the entire process to make sure my quality standards are met.
+I love being a part of the entire process to make sure my quality standards are met from beginning to end.
 Because life can be unpredictable and in the unforeseen event that something prevents me from being at your wedding, I have an incredible network of amazing professionals to call upon.
 I also only invest in the best and most experienced collaborators to work alongside me during the day.
 That way if something unfortunate were to happen, they could take over.
 No one is going to care more about your wedding than the owner of the company you are hiring.

 We are private people.
 We don't want our film online.

 To be honest, I would probably tell you that we are not a good fit.
-I love to show off films once I've spent weeks putting them together.
-I mean, I have the best clients on the planet and people need to see your film!!
-Not showing a film is like creating a gorgeous painting and then hanging it in the closet.
-A lot of clients find me through SEO and by searching for their venue.
-It's because of this I could potentially lose out on a job if my film doesn't come up.
+I have the most amazing clients with the most beautiful stories and love sharing that with the world.
 This is my storefront and this is what I sell.
 You wouldn't be here if I had nothing to show!
 However, I get privacy concerns and never tag clients in posts or use last names as a general rule.
 If you have a really good reason for keeping your film private whether it's because of a job requirement or something else please let me know.
 I could take it on a case by case basis.
 It would require an NDA contract and extra fee at minimum.
 Contact my office for more information.

 Do you film San Francisco weddings?

 I have!
 Lots!
 The city definitely has a very unique vibe.
-I can tell you they are a special kind of challenge!
+I can tell you they are also a special kind of challenge!
 Tight timelines, parking issues, logistics, theft, getting our gear safely from place to place can compromise your coverage.
 I take San Francisco weddings on a case by case basis.
-Contact me for your special situation.
+Contact me and tell me about your San Francisco wedding!

 Believe it or not, audio is my NUMBER ONE priority.
 I could have the most beautiful shot of your vows but if my audio is terrible, I really have nothing.
 I have backup upon backup and work closely with your band or DJ to get you the best audio possible.
 I usually only mic the groom and officiant because those mics also pick up the bride just fine.
 Great audio is really dependent on client/officiant/DJ/band cooperation.